CodeforNepal/wild-watch/README.md

 }
 ```

-- `yolo_model_path`: The yolo_model_path parameter denotes the file path to the YOLOv8 model.
-This model is crucial for identifying animals within images or video streams.
+- `yolo_model_path`: This parameter denotes the file path to a YOLOv8 model; crucial for identifying animals during video streams.

-- `url`: Denotes the URL or index related to camera input.
-The value "0" suggests it represents the index of the camera source, allowing users to specify which camera feed the system should analyze for animal detection.
+- `url`: Denotes the URL of video feed or physical camera index related to camera input.
+For example: "0" suggests it represents the index of the camera source.

 - `scale_factor`: Determines the scaling factor applied to input images before processing by the detection model.Input images are resized to half of their original dimensions, impacting processing speed and detection accuracy.